jabbercat/jabbercat/docs/testing/index.rst

 * Setting avatars, account tags and account colors isn’t implemented yet, despite there being some UI for that (that UI is 100% functionless).

+* The text input will be sized more reasonably at some point.

+* Some kind of nickname and emoji completion suggestions will be implemented for the text input.
+Suggestions welcome.

 Reporting issues
 ~~~~~~~~~~~~~~~~